rusty-crewmates/substrate-tutorials/exercises/ex06-weights/README.md

 ## Conditional weights

-Remember how you can simply give a value in the parenthesis of the weight of an extrinsic ?
-These parenthesis are not for parameters, but actual scope.
+Instead of a unique value, you can pass some code into the weight macro.
+In this code, you have access to the variables of the extrinsic related to this weight.
-Meaning, you can put a condition instead, using the parameters of the extrinsics, making it possible to arbitrary decide if you want to use a weight or another, depending on your parameters.
+Meaning, you can put a condition instead of a value, making it possible to arbitrary decide if you want to use a weight or another, depending on your parameters.

 We'll do the weights for the last two function, in two different way, so you'll see how far we can go: